FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 7. Leave the rest of the default options and click **Create**.
 Since we gave OpenShift a Dockerfile, it will create a BuildConfig and a Build that will build an image using the Dockerfile, push it to the internal registry, and use that image for a Deployment.

-8. From the Topology view, click the `guestbook` Deployment.
-In the **Resources** tab, click the Route location to load the guestbook in the browser.
+8. From the Topology view, click the `guestbook` Deployment. **Kindly take the screenshot of the guestbook deployment showing Build along with Service and Route for the final assignment.** In the **Resources** tab, click the Route location to load the guestbook in the browser.
 Notice that the header says "Guestbook - v2" instead of "Guestbook - v1".

 9. From the guestbook in the browser, click the `/info` link beneath the input box.
-Notice that it now gives information on Redis since we're no longer using the in-memory datastore.
+Notice that it now gives information on Redis since we're no longer using the in-memory datastore. **Kindly take the screenshot of the `/info` showing redis instead of in-memory datastore for the final assignment.**

 But remember that we still need a Watson Tone Analyzer service to complete the application.